 About Non-Diet Nutrition Therapy

 At Nicole Merryman Nutrition, you can expect to receive evidence-based care rooted in the non-diet approach.
-Tools that are often used under this approach include mindful and intuitive eating practices.
 Read below to learn more about the principles of non-diet nutrition therapy:

 Food as nourishment and enjoyment.

 It's important to adopt eating patterns that honor your health and happiness.
 While food plays the important role of nourishing our bodies, it is also much more than that.
 Food is also culture, experience, connection and enjoyment.
 Embracing all of the ways food enriches our lives is crucial in building a healthy relationship with food based on nourishing your body while feeling at peace with food.

 There is a large body of evidence that supports the failures of fad dieting and weight-loss dieting.
 Diets for weight loss often result in disordered eating patterns and eventual weight regain after weight loss is achieved.
 Common reasons diets fail are that they promote a "one-size-fits-all" approach or call for severe restriction.
 Rather than following a set of strict, unsustainable food rules and eating practices, the answers to achieving long-term health and well-being are found through exploring your individual needs, finding balance and feeling free in your food choices.